 As is often the case in a small city, La Porte City doesn't have a public transportation system that people use for their commute.

-The education level of La Porte City citizens is a little higher than the average for US cities and towns: 24.10% of adults in La Porte City have at least a bachelor's degree.
+The population of La Porte City overall has a level of education that is slightly above the US average for all US cities and towns of 21.84%.
+Of adults 25 and older in La Porte City, 24.10% have at least a bachelor's degree.

 The per capita income in La Porte City in 2022 was $39,092, which is upper middle income relative to Iowa and the nation.
 This equates to an annual income of $156,368 for a family of four.
 However, La Porte City contains both very wealthy and poor people as well.